Seamonsters-2605/Seamonsters-2605.github.io/docs/seamonsters-generators/index.md

 The `yield` command "pauses" the function and gives control over to the for loop.
 It saves the location in the function and all of the variable values, and when one loop iteration has completed, it returns back to where it left off.

-In this way generators can act like coroutines&mdash;functions can suspend at their current location and resume later.
+In this way generators act similar to coroutines&mdash;functions can suspend at their current location and resume later.

 ## Building a robot using generators